• Home |

 Trajectory

-Trajectory is how we quantify a bullet’s flight path as it travels downrange measured in inches of bullet drop.
+Trajectory is how we quantify a bullet’s flight path as it travels downrange, measured in inches of drop.

 Ballistic Coefficient

-Ballistic coefficient (BC) is a measure of how well a bullet resists wind drift and air resistance.
+The ballistic coefficient (BC) measures how well a bullet resists wind drift and air resistance.
 Put another way, it’s a numeric representation of how aerodynamic a bullet is.
-A high BC is preferred as this means the bullet will buck the wind easier.
+A high BC is preferable as it means the bullet will buck the wind more easily.

-Take for example the aforementioned Hornady LeveRevolution bullets, a 160 grain FTX 30-30 bullet will have a BC of 0.330 while the 325 gr FTX for 45-70 will have a BC of 0.230.
+Hornady LEVERevolution 30-30 160 grain FTX has a BC of 0.330, while the same label’s 45-70 325 grain FTX has a lower BC of 0.230.

 Sectional Density

-Sectional Density (SD) is the measure of how well a bullet penetrates a target.
-This is extremely important when hunting big and medium sized game, as you need a bullet that can punch through thick hide, bone, and sinew.
+Sectional Density (SD) is a measure of how well a bullet penetrates a target.
+This is extremely important when hunting big and medium game, as you need a bullet that can punch through thick hide, bone, and sinew.

-Although every factory load is different, on average the 45-70 and 30-30 have similar sectional densities.
+Although every factory load is different, on average, the 45-70 and 30-30 have similar sectional densities.

 Hunting